 Fannie Mae, in any of its capacities with respect to the Notes or the Reference Obligations, are not obligated to consider the interests of the Noteholders in taking or refraining from taking any action.
 Such action may include revising provisions of the Servicing Guide to provide for alternative modification programs or to provide less or more stringent servicing requirements.
-See "- Risks Relating to the Notes Being Linked to the Reference Obligations - Servicers May Not Follow the Requirements of Fannie Mae's Servicing Guide and Servicing Standards May Change Periodically" above.
-In implementing new provisions in the Servicing Guide, Fannie Mae does not differentiate between Reference Obligations and mortgage loans that are not in the Reference Pool.
+See "- Risks Relating to the Notes Being Linked to the Reference Obligations - Servicers May Not Follow the Requirements of Fannie Mae's Servicing Guide, Fannie Mae does not differentiate between Reference Obligations and mortgage loans that are not in the Reference Pool.
 In addition, in connection with its role as Trustor and Administrator of the Issuer and holder of the Ownership Certificate, Fannie Mae will be acting solely for its own benefit and not as agent or fiduciary on behalf of investors in the Notes.
 Also, there is no independent third party engaged with respect to the Notes to monitor and supervise its activities as Trustor of the Issuer and holder of the Ownership Certificate.

-Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders is to reduce the number of severely aged delinquent loans (referred to in this Offering Memorandum as "nonperforming loans") in its portfolio.
+Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders

+The housing policies reflected in FHFA's most recent conservatorship scorecard incentivize Fannie Mae to pursue business objectives that may conflict with the interests of the Noteholders.
+Under the scorecard, Fannie Mae is to reduce the number of severely aged delinquent loans (referred to in this Offering Memorandum as "nonperforming loans") in its portfolio.
 Sales of non-performing loans are subject to policy-related considerations established by FHFA, including requirements applicable to entities bidding on those loans.
 These requirements may reduce the market for, and ultimate recoveries on, the affected non-performing loans.
 See "Loan Acquisition Practices and Servicing Standards - Servicing Standards - Delinquent Loan Management-Non-Performing Loan Sales" for a discussion of FHFA announcements regarding enhanced requirements for the sale of non-performing loans by Fannie Mae and Freddie Mac.
 In certain geographical areas, Fannie Mae's performance under the conservatorship scorecard is further influenced by the "Neighborhood Stabilization Initiative," a program developed by FHFA, Fannie Mae and Freddie Mac to assist borrowers who are delinquent on their mortgage payments, support neighborhood recovery and reduce REO inventory.
 The Neighborhood Stabilization Initiative is currently in effect in 18 metropolitan areas throughout the U.S. and is subject to further expansion.
 As a result of these policies and other policies that may be announced in the future, an increase in Modification Events may occur with respect to the Reference Obligations, which in turn may result in interest payment reductions and possible principal losses being allocated to the Notes.
 In addition, the effect of such policies on any dispositions of non-performing loans that are Reference Obligations may lead to reduced Net Liquidation Proceeds and greater losses being allocated to the Notes.